selfup/dom.events/_posts/2017-07-24-memoizing-fibonacci.md

 Now this function can take **42**, **500**, **900**, **1000**, and so on!

+_Take note: This is not compiler level tail call optimization which ES6 does provide with certain flags in beta versions of Chrome._

 To be fair once you get near **2000**, it will start just returning `Infinity`.
 However this is a good way to show the power of being able to optimize a tail call ourselves, without having to do too much magic.

 Also instead of using `Object.assign` we could just overwrite the parameter directly, but this is ill advised.